Science and Mormon Teachings: "Mormon Answers" to Frequent Questions

 One of the most interesting and delightfully ironic aspects of the controversy has been the deceptive misuse of science by anti-Mormon ministries.
 Evangelical ministries, holding fast to literalist young-earth, anti-evolutionary interpretations of Genesis, are attacking the Mormons using DNA studies based on evolutionary science.
 The studies that allegedly contradict the Book of Mormon (or the straw men they have constructed) are actually much more lethal to their own their views, but this fact is hidden.
 For example, the studies they point that allegedly disprove the Book of Mormon point to Asian entry in the Americas over 20,000 years ago, long before their chronology for the Creation.
 Some of these critics, especially the Living Hope Ministries, have deliberately censored information from the scientists they interview, for that information would thoroughly trash their actual beliefs, and not just a straw man.

-A discussion of that issue from Daniel C. Peterson in his "Editor's Introduction," FARMS Review of Books, Vol. 15, No. 2, 2003, pp. ix-lxii, available online for subscribers.
+A discussion of that issue from Daniel C. Peterson in his "Editor's Introduction," FARMS Review of Books, Vol. 15, No. 2, 2003, pp. ix-lxii, available online.
 In his comments, he asks a fair question: